Eric Anthony Abrahams: Political career

-Abrahams was also a politician initially representing the parliamentary constituency of Eastern Portland.
+Abrahams was also a politician, initially representing the parliamentary constituency of Eastern Portland in the Jamaican Parliament.
 In September 1976, he ran for parliament as a member of the Jamaica Labour Party and was defeated by Keith Rhodd, 9,292 to 7,433.
 In 1977 he became a member of the Jamaican Senate.
 In August 1977, Abrahams resigned from the senate to work in the Organisation of American States as the director of Multi-National Tourism Programme of the Organisation of American States until 1979.
 Abrahams also wrote articles for the Jamaica Herald.

 In 1980 he was made minister of the Jamaica Labour Party and was elected to Jamaican House of Representatives, defeating Rhodd 10,196 to 7,827.
 In the elections of 1983 Abrahams switched to represent Kingston East and Port Royal, succeeding Glen Webley.
 From 1980 to 1985 he was minister of tourism and minister of information.
 This was the first time there had been a dedicated minister for tourism.
 Shortly after becoming minister, he reportedly told advertising executives that although the Jamaican government had previously not had kickbacks, "things may be different in the new administration."
 An advertising executive later described Abrahams as carrying a gun in a briefcase for protection against political unrest when they met in the early 1980s.
 In 1982, The Globe and Mail described changes he oversaw as a "spectacular recovery for Jamaica tourism", which had declined in the aftermath of the bloody 1980 Jamaican general election.
 Abrahams divested state-owned hotels and oversaw the creation of a "two-tier currency system" where Jamaica had an "unofficial" and "premium" dollar, with different values.
 He also led programs that improved existing hotels, developed new tourist attractions, and cleaned up old ones.